bhongyash111-coder/MOVIE_RECOMMENDATION/README.md

 **Images Not Loading on Mobile:**
 If movie posters don't show up on mobile data (but work on Wi-Fi), your mobile carrier might be blocking `image.tmdb.org`.
 Try using Wi-Fi or a VPN.

+**Login Disabled on Live Demo:**
+The live demo on Render does not have a persistent database attached.
+Therefore, **Login and Registration are disabled**.
+You can still use all recommendation features as a guest.
+To test authentication, please run the project locally.

 ## 👨‍💻 Author

 **Yash**